tonyngjichun/SOLAR/README.md

 sh download.sh
 ```

-The global model is saved at `data/networks/resnet101-solar-best.pth` and the local model is saved at `solar_local/weights/local-solar-345-liberty.pth`.
+The global model is saved at `data/networks/resnet101-solar-best.pth` and the local model at `solar_local/weights/local-solar-345-liberty.pth`.
 The descriptors of the 1M distractors are saved in the main directory (the file is quite big ~8GB, so it might take a while to download).

 ## Testing our global descriptor
 Here you can try out our pretrained model `resnet101-solar-best.pth` on the [Revisiting Oxford and Paris](https://github.com/filipradenovic/revisitop) dataset

 <details>
 <summary><b>Testing on R-Oxford, R-Paris</b></summary></br>
-After you've successfully downloaded the global model weights, run
+Once you've successfully downloaded the global model weights, run

 ```
 python3 -m solar_global.examples.test
 ```

-After a while, you should be able to get results like this:
+After a while, you should be able to get results as below
 ```
 >> roxford5k: mAP E: 85.88, M: 69.9, H: 47.91
 >> roxford5k: mP@k[1, 5, 10] E: [94.12 92.45 88.8 ], M: [94.29 90.86 86.71], H: [88.57 74.29 63.  ]